surjeetsinhthakur123/Advanced-Financial-Fraud-Detection-Model-With-Dashboard/README.md

 ## Contributing

 Feel free to contribute to the project!
 Whether it's bug fixes, new features, or improvements, your contributions are welcome.

+## Copyright
+© 2025 Advanced Financial Fraud Detection Model With Dashboard Project.
+All rights reserved.

+This project and its contents are the intellectual property of the creators.
+Unauthorized reproduction, distribution, or use of any part of this project without explicit permission is prohibited.